davehakkens/fashion-academy/docs/basics/sewing.md

 # Tools
-Some tools you really can’t work without for sewing are.
+Some tools you really can’t work without for sewing are:
 <img src="../assets/basics/sewing_01.jpg"/>
 1. Seam Ripper: Seam Rippers are to remove stitches.
 This tool is to undo all the mistakes you may make or the seams of a garment.
 It has a V shape where the inside can be used as a knife to rip the thread.
 2. A good pair of sharp scissors: These are extremely crucial.
 If you sew a lot you know how important a pair of sharp scissors are.
 Possibly as important as a good, working sewing machine.
 3. Measurement Tape & Set Square: Measurement tape is needed to measure body shaped surfaces.
 A set square helps measure out a patch or a pattern, with 90 degrees or any sharp corners.
 4. Pins & A Pin Cushion: Lazy sewers don’t like them, but in the end, you work faster with them.
 They keep everything in its place and you don’t risk having to redo your stitches.
 We recommend the pins with a round-tipped glass head as they are easier to use.
 It is nice to keep track of them, whether that be in a box or pinned into a little pillow or even easier a magnet.
 Magnets are great to use as you can pick up fallen pins with one pass over.
-5. Pencil: For making patterns
+5. Pencil: For making patterns.
 6. Embroidery scissors: Sometimes it can be hard to cut a thread really short with a normal scissors, unless it is still sharp.
 This one is also nice to have on the way and need a repair.
 7. Sewing thread: Universal yarn can be Cotton or Polyester based with or without coating or being mercerised cotton.
 Cotton based yarn is nice for a repair technique called Sashiko, but you don’t want to use it for seams as it shrinks in the washing machine.
 The small straight spools are for the sewing machine, the cone spools are used for the lock machines and are too big for a normal sewing machine.
 8. Embroidery Ring and/or Darning Egg/Mushroom: Not crucial for sewing jobs, but are nice for repair jobs.
 A darning egg is preferred for the darning technique instead of the embroidery ring as you have a base underneath that keeps it tight.
 Embroidery ring is preferred for decorating and edge mending.
 9. Markers Chalk: Instead of using a pen or a normal graphite pencil on your fabric, it is good to have a piece of marker chalk.
 The chalk is used to draw where you are going to cut or sew and does not leave marks or stains.
-10. Darning Egg: This is a help if you do a lot of Darning work.
+10. Darning Egg: This is helpful if you do a lot of Darning work.
 Place the egg under the hole and it makes sure you have enough tension on the fabric to repair it and you don’t double stitch it.
 11. Needles: There are a huge variety of needles, but with every how-to, we will tell you which ones are best for the job.
 Small-eyed needles are used for delicate fabrics.
 Bigger eyed needles are used for strong durable fabrics.
 Long needles are mostly for embroidery and repairing techniques.
 Short thin needles are for normal sewing.
 Middle-fat needles are for thick/leather fabrics.
 All hand sewing needles have the eye at the top of the needle.

 <img src="../assets/basics/sewing_02.png"/>

 Machine needles: These have the eye at the bottom.
 Machine needles follow the same standards as hand sewing needles but are numbered.
 The higher the number, the bigger and stronger the needle.
 For an upcoming technique, you will need felting needles.
 These are needles that have intersecting hooks that felt the wool fibres together, but we will explain further in the Repair section.
 For machine needles, the convention is delicate fabrics: 60-75, standard fabrics: 80-90 and heavy-duty fabrics: 100-120.

 Needle felt needles: For the Needle Felting patch, you need  different kinds of needles.
 These needles have intersected hooks that push the fibres, mainly from wool, into each other creating felt.

 <img src="../assets/basics/sewing_03.png"/>